Jurassic Park (franchise): Jurassic Park (1990)

 In 1983, Michael Crichton originally conceived a screenplay about a pterosaur being cloned from fossil DNA.
 After wrestling with this idea for a while, he came up with the story of Jurassic Park.
 Crichton worked on the book for several years; he decided his first draft would have a theme park for the setting (similar to his 1973 film Westworld) and a young boy as the main character.
 Response was extremely negative, so Crichton rewrote the story to make it from an adult's point of view, which resulted in more positive feedback.

 Steven Spielberg learned of the novel in October 1989 while he and Crichton were discussing a screenplay that would become the TV series ER.
-Warner Bros.
-Pictures, Columbia Pictures, 20th Century Fox, and Universal Pictures bid for the rights to the novel before its publication.
+Warner Bros., Columbia Pictures, 20th Century Fox, and Universal Pictures bid for the rights to the novel before its publication.
 In May 1990, Universal acquired the rights, with the backing of Spielberg's Amblin Entertainment.
 Crichton put up a non-negotiable fee for $1.5 million as well as a substantial percentage of the gross.
 Universal further paid Crichton $500,000 to adapt his own novel (Malia Scotch Marmo, who was a writer on Spielberg's 1991 film Hook, wrote the next draft of Jurassic Park, but was not credited; David Koepp wrote the final draft, which left out much of the novel's exposition and violence, and made numerous changes to the characters).
 Universal desperately needed money to keep their company alive, and partially succeeded with Jurassic Park, as it became a critical and commercial success.

 The Lost World (1995)

 After the film adaptation of Jurassic Park was released to home video, Crichton was pressured from many sources for a sequel novel.
-Crichton declined all offers until Spielberg himself told him that he would be keen to direct a movie adaptation of the sequel, if one were written.
+Crichton declined all offers until Spielberg himself told him that he would be keen to direct a film adaptation of the sequel, if one were written.
 Crichton began work almost immediately and in 1995 published The Lost World.
 Crichton confirmed that his novel had elements taken from the novel of the same name by Sir Arthur Conan Doyle.
 The book was also an outstanding success, both with professional and amateur critics.
 The film adaptation, The Lost World: Jurassic Park, began production in September 1996.